 When an individual is pulled over and is being questioned for DUI, the police officer will usually begin his or her DUI investigation by asking the individual to perform field sobriety tests.

 Once you are back at the police station, the officer will generally take you to a booking room and get all of your personal information.
 The police officer will ask you to submit to a breathalyzer test at the police station.
-That is because the breathalyzer test performed on scene is generally not admissible in court for purposes of trial.
+That is because the breathalyzer test performed on scene is generally not admissible in court for trial purposes.

 Illinois DUI process lawyer Alex Ktenas

-During the 20 minutes where the police officer needs to observe you, he is required to read you a form called the Warning to Motorist.
-The Warning to Motorist is a warning that lets you know that your license can be suspended if you refuse to blow or if you blow a .08 or above.
+During the 20 minutes when the police officer needs to observe you, he must read you a form called the Warning to Motorist.
+The Warning to Motorist is a warning that lets you know that your license can be suspended if you refuse to blow or blow a .08 or above.

 The police officer will also fill out a paper called the Law Enforcement Sworn report.
 This document should be hand-delivered to you and will be sent to the Secretary of State to suspend your license 45 days after the date of your arrest.